art-hack/Image-Prediction-using-Deep-Convolutional-Networks/README.md

 mkdir input
 mkdir output
 ```
-### **Note: The image should be redacted (erased) with HEx values: #010203 and NOT any other color and should use Paint 3d in Windows and gnome-paint drawing editor in Linux**
+### **Note: The image should be redacted (erased) with HEX values: #010203 and NOT any other color and should use Paint 3d in Windows and gnome-paint drawing editor in Linux**
 Copy the redacted images into the input folder

 ```